 Whether you’re traveling to France for fun, business, or pleasure, knowing a few nicknames and French expressions can help you get by with the locals.
 So let’s get to the most common French slang words and expressions, shall we?
 Allons-y!

-SMS and Conversational Slang
+SMS Text and Conversational Slang

 Like in English, French people like to get creative when typing an sms or an email.
 Here are the most common written and conversational slang abbreviations you will find in France: